 Storage and data transfer

 EBS storage adds to the bill.
-General Purpose SSD (gp3) costs approximately $0.08/GB/month, while Provisioned IOPS SSD (io1) runs $0.125/GB/month plus $0.065 per provisioned IOPS.
+Note that EBS attached to an OpenSearch Service domain is billed at the managed-service rate, which is higher than raw EBS prices: General Purpose SSD (gp3) costs approximately $0.122/GB/month under OpenSearch Service (versus ~$0.08/GB/month for raw EBS in us-east-1), and Provisioned IOPS SSD (io1) is roughly $0.135/GB/month plus $0.072 per provisioned IOPS-month.
 For warm-tier data, UltraWarm uses S3-backed storage at around $0.024/GB/month - a fraction of hot-tier EBS costs.

 Data transfer within the same Availability Zone is free.
 Cross-AZ transfer (required for multi-AZ deployments) costs $0.01/GB in each direction.
 Internet egress follows standard AWS rates starting at $0.09/GB.